 Despite ongoing tragic losses in numbers of honey bees worldwide, our bee keeper reports that we have some of the healthiest hives in town.
-You have probably heard about colony collapse disorder, have we lost bees?
-Yes, we have but it is unclear if it is due to CCD.
+Have we lost bees?
+Yes, but the cause is unclear.
 The cause of CCD is not definitively known though the most likely causes are GMO crops with built in poisons like pesticidal genes, as well as environmental stresses like over development and habitat loss.

 Here are some interesting facts to make you love your bees as much as we do.